slarmoo/.github/profile/essentials/gitHub/gitHub.md

 ## README.md

 Keeping notes of what you have learned and things that you want to remember is an essential step for accelerating your web programming skills.
 GitHub supports the inclusion of a file with the special name `README.md` in the root of your repository.
 The `README.md` file is displayed in GitHub when you view your repository.
 This file uses `Markdown` syntax.
 If you have not used Markdown before, then take some time to [learn how to use it](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
-For this course you will use your start up application's README.md file to describe the modifications and alterations that you make to your startup.
+For this course you will use your startup application's README.md file to describe the modifications and alterations that you make to your startup.

 You will also create another Markdown file named `notes.md` to track what you have learned in the course.
 You can use anything that you put in your notes.md file when taking the midterm or final.